miraclx/kairos/README.md

 cd kairos
 npm install

-# edit the inputs.js file to use your own keys and word guesses.
+# edit the inputs.js file to use custom keys and guesses.

 node kairos.js

-# now wait
+# now wait for the magic.
 ```

 ## Why?